A systematic approach to understanding trade-offs when designing and remodeling social surveys

 He has recently been part of several projects which aim to understand the impact of shifting modes on survey data and minimise disruption to trend series data.
 Recently he has helped to transition the British Social Attitudes questionnaire from face-to-face data collection to online and telephone assisted interviewing.
 In addition to this, he has also played a leading role in developing the National Travel Attitudes Study, a multi-mode panel study on behalf of the Department for Transport, using both web and telephone interviews.

 Shane’s main interests reside in questionnaire design and improving the user experience for respondents in a self-completion environment.

 Eva Aizpurua, PhD, is an experienced survey methodologist with a broad range of experience across academia, the private sector, and non-profit organizations.
-As a Senior Survey Methodologist at NatCen, she focuses on developing optimal designs for social surveys undergoing redesign.
+As a Research Director at NatCen, she focuses on developing optimal designs for social surveys undergoing remodelling.
 Previously, Eva worked as a Research Scientist on the Demography & Survey Science team at Meta.
 She has also held Research Fellow positions at the European Social Survey Headquarters and Trinity College Dublin, and was a Postdoctoral Scholar at the University of Northern Iowa.
-Since 2020, Eva has served as an Associate Editor for Survey Practice, AAPOR's e-journal.
+Eva currently serves as the Editor-in-Chief for Survey Practice.